-Blackjack requires the player to make many more decisions than most table games and as such it is important that players fully understand all the rules.
+Blackjack card game requires the player to make many more decisions than most table games and as such it is important that players fully understand all the rules.

 Blackjack is a hugely popular game and therefore has spawned countless variations and special rules sometimes exclusive to just a single casino.
 Below is a guide to the most common rules found in most online casinos.
 Note that online casinos usually have several variations of blackjack available for players and this guide relates mostly to European Blackjack (often just called Blackjack or Classic Blackjack), however the rules of the most common variations will also be briefly introduced.